Dedicated Bus Lanes For Bank Street

 Widening sidewalks to provide a pleasant pedestrian experience would be at the top of the list given how narrow it is and how important this area is for shopping.
 Acknowledging how important of a N-S road Bank is, 24/7 transit lanes allow for more throughput while prioritizing pedestrian safety by encouraging safer modes of transportation.

-Our short term proposal
+our short term proposal

 The 24/7 bus lanes can also be used as a bike lane as there will be times when they are empty, and a moderate speed on a bike can typically stay ahead of a bus that has to stop at most of the spots along the street.
 This in turn gives us the added benefit of essentially adding a bike lane without having to give up transit dedicated lanes.